 Sudan, or the Republic of Sudan (not to be confused with the world’s youngest nation, South Sudan) has a tricky visa procedure.
-But worry not; with this guide you’ll be ready to visit the true land of pyramids in no time!
+But worry not; with this guide on how to get a visa for Sudan you’ll be ready to visit the true land of pyramids in no time!

 In fact, 2018 is a great year to plan a visit to Sudan as the visa policies of the country have been simplified a great deal.
 Travellers who have been to Sudan before this year will tell you stories of weird embassies, compulsory registrations and travel permits.
 Most of this is a thing of the past now!
 The embassies are more efficient than ever, the registration process has been simplified and the travel permits are no longer with us!
 There are still some things you need to know: